This is the moment when day (light) is equal to night (dark)

 Higan lasts for seven days - beginning three days prior to the equinox and ending three days after it.
 It occurs twice a year in the spring and in the fall.
 Higan has Buddhist origins.
 It means the "other side of the river of death."
 This side of the river is the world where we live, and the other side is the realm where the souls of those who have passed away dwell.
 To pray for the repose of deceased ancestors, visits are made to the family grave.
 'Bon' in August (July in some regions) is a time when the souls of our ancestors come to visit the people.
 On higan, it is their turn to visit the souls.
 Visiting the family grave usually means cleaning the tombstone, offering flowers and food, burning incense sticks, and praying.
 A popular offering is ohagi, made with glutinous rice covered with adzuki-bean paste or soybean flour.
 As higan approaches, confectioners become very busy trying to meet the expected demand for ohagi.

-The Chinese have Mid-Autumn or Moon festival.
+The Chinese celebrate Mid-Autumn or Moon festival.
 The predominant mood of these autumnal celebrations is a gladness for the fruits of the Earth mixed with a certain melancholy linked to the imminence of harsh weather.
 Remembrance of ancestors is also a common theme.

 The joyous Mid-Autumn Festival, the third and last festival for the living, was celebrated on the fifteenth day of the eighth moon, around the time of the autumn equinox.
 Many referred to it simply as the "Fifteenth of the Eighth Moon".
 In the Western calendar, the day of the festival usually occurred sometime between the second week of September and the second week of October.